F.A.Q.

 Bring your battery charger if you’re attending more than one course in a day.

-Between April 1 and November 30:
+Between April 1 and October 31:

 We will meet in front of The Royal Conservatory of Music (273 Bloor St W Toronto ON M5S 1W2).

-This part of town, and the adjacent University of Toronto campus, offer a variety of exciting subjects to photograph.
+This part of town and the adjacent University of Toronto campus offer a variety of exciting subjects to photograph.
 The location is central and easy to access.

 If you’re arriving by TTC, the nearest subway stop is St. George Station (take the exit to Bedford Rd.).